danreeves/danreev.es/_posts/2014-01-19-getting-started-with-gulp.md

 Gulp differs from Grunt through the use of [streams](http://nodejs.org/api/stream.html) and a code-over-configuration approach.
 Through the use of streams, it allows you to write very simple scripts in a very similar way that you would to the front end using a library like jQuery while being very efficient and only writing files to the disk when you're ready.

 It's also very easy to pick up and get running with only 6 methods to worry about.
-Only some minimal knowledge of the command line and npm is needed and then anyone comfortable writing javascript will get alon g nicely.
+Only some minimal knowledge of the command line and npm is needed and then anyone comfortable writing javascript will get along nicely.

 Before you start you'll need nodejs and npm installed which you can here [here](http://nodejs.org/).